ufidon/softsec/labs/lab07/README.md

 course materials and references for its450

-This lab is revised from [SEED Buffer-Overflow Vulnerability Lab](https://seedsecuritylabs.org/Labs_16.04/Software/Buffer_Overflow/)
+This lab is revised from [SEED 2.0 Buffer-Overflow Vulnerability Lab](https://seedsecuritylabs.org/Labs_20.04/Software/Buffer_Overflow_Server/)

 **1. Tasks to be complete:**

-Complete the following tasks described in [SEED Buffer-Overflow Vulnerability Lab](../lab06/refs/BufferOverflow.pdf):
+Complete the following tasks described in [SEED 2.0 Buffer-Overflow Vulnerability Lab](../lab06/refs/BufferOverflowServer.pdf):

-*The BUF_SIZE in stack.c must be 240*
+- [ ] Task 1: Get Familiar with the Shellcode

-- [ ] Task 1: Running Shellcode
+- [ ] Task 2: Level-1 Attack
-- [ ] Task 2: Exploiting the Vulnerability
+- [ ] Task 3: Level-2 Attack
-- [x] Task 3(30%): Defeating dash’s Countermeasure
+- [ ] Task 4: Level-3 Attack
-- [x] Task 4(30%): Defeating Address Randomization
+- [ ] Task 5: Level-4 Attack
-- [x] Task 5(20%): Turn on the StackGuard Protection
+- [x] Task 6: Experimenting with the Address Randomization
-- [x] Task 6(20%): Turn on the Non-executable Stack Protection
+- [x] Task 7: Experimenting with Other Countermeasures

 **2. Report**